 These we purposed we would tell each other frequently to keep appreciating and celebrating one another.

 We would also write down our dreams, goals, and prayers then look into them after some time.
 These helped us communicate what we were going through.
-It helped us see to it that we prayed about whatever it is that frustrated or disturbed the two of us.
+It helped us see to it that we prayed about whatever it is that frustrating or disturbed the two of us.

-This created a great boundary of keeping to prayers, affirmations and positive talk in conversations.
+This created a great boundary of keeping to prayers, affirmations, and positive talk in conversations.